john-cuffe/MAMBA2/README.md

 ## Imputation Methods
  <a name="imputation_methods"/>
-  - Imputation of missing data is a major element of record linkage problems.
-MAMBA takes a more hands-off approach to this problem, but offers users two options to fill in misisng values, set in the imputation_method variable of _mamba.properties_.
+ Imputation of missing data is a major element of record linkage problems.
+MAMBA takes a more hands-off approach to this problem, but offers users two options to fill in misisng values, set in the imputation_method variable of mamba.properties.

  - Imputer:
    - With this option, any missing values for 'fuzzy' or 'numeric distance' variables are replaced iterative imputer.
 See the [scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) for futher details.
     - While this option is easy to implement, it may result in non-sensical outcomes or potentially be subject to existing missing biases in the data.
 - Nominal:
   - This option follows a more traditional approach of converting the continuous fuzzy and numeric variables to nominal variables, and then assigning cases with missing data a particular value.
     - In the case of 'fuzzy' variables, the nominal variable created is divided evenly between every .1 value (so 0, .1, .2...1.0).
 In a case where _either_ value is missing, the score is -1.
     - In the case of numeric variables, any case with missing data is filled with ten times the maximum possible value for the comparison across the entire dataset.
 I should probabaly research if this was a good idea.
  - Additional Imputation Notes:
     - Distance variables are imputed with a value, in kilometers, of 4 times the diameter of the earth.
 Future iterations will impute based on any possible geographic information, e.g. taking mean difference between all cases in a certain zip code.
     - Exact matching variables are coded as 0 (non-match), 1 (match), and -1 (either case is missing).